-I’ve been using BlackRapid camera straps for almost eight years now, so that will give you some idea of how much of a fan I am.
+I’ve been using BlackRapid camera straps for eight years now, so that will give you some idea of how much of a fan I am.
 After a brief foray into some upgraded neck straps when I first got back into photography, I decided to give shoulder straps a try.
+The latest addition to my strap collection is the BlackRapid Backpack Breathe

 My go-to strap up until now was the RS Sport and prior to that the RS4 (which has been replaced with the Classic Retro RS4).
 The reason I switched to the Sport from the RS4 was the underarm strap or BRAD as Black Rapid refer to it.
 I didn’t realise at the time that you can actually buy the BRAD separately and attach it to the RS4 or I’d still be using that strap.